 While an aviation management degree would be the most comprehensive management program for the aviation sector, it is also the most general one.
 This means graduate studies may be needed afterward to seek further specialization, like an MBA in management, for example.

 Airline and airport management degree

-Different from the aviation management one, the airline, and airport management degrees have a more specific focus.
+Different from aviation management one, airline, and airport management degrees have a more specific focus.
 Of course, they will still cover general topics of the aviation industry and management, but they will also provide more in-depth studies regarding airport operations and airline management.

-As it was mentioned above, the airport manager takes responsibility for the communication with other airport managers as well as airline managers.
+As it was mentioned above, the airport manager takes responsibility for communication with other airport managers as well as airline managers.
 The idea is that both airport and airline operations can run smoothly and in synchrony to achieve the desired outcomes at high security and safety levels.

 Therefore, an airline and airport management course will provide the knowledge and soft skills required to be successful in this sector of the aviation industry.
 Among the most common skills required for airline and airport management we can highlight:

 - Business administration

 - Creative thinking